docker/docs/content/desktop/faqs/macfaqs.md

 If you want to switch off Configuration integrity check notifications, navigate to Docker Desktop's settings and in the **General** tab, clear the **Automatically check configuration** setting.

-If you have feedback on how to further improve the Configuration integrity check feature, [fill out our feedback form](https://docs.google.com/forms/d/e/1FAIpQLSeD_Odqc__4ihRXDtH_ba52QJuaKZ00qGnNa_tM72MmH32CZw/viewform).
+If you have feedback on how to further improve the Configuration integrity check feature, [fill out the feedback form](https://docs.google.com/forms/d/e/1FAIpQLSeD_Odqc__4ihRXDtH_ba52QJuaKZ00qGnNa_tM72MmH32CZw/viewform).

 ### What is HyperKit?